 Sandwich in hand, Ken strode briskly across W 50th Street on Rockefeller Plaza, his height helping him weave through the busy lunchtime crowd.
 Surprisingly, he found a vacant bench in the shade of a linden tree in a quiet-ish corner of the plaza on which to sit and eat his lunch in relative peace.
 He removed his suit jacket, folded it neatly and placed it next to him on the bench.
 As he started to roll up the sleeves of his crisp white business shirt, Ken glanced up and saw her.

-Reflecting back on this initial sighting, it was difficult for Ken to put a finger on exactly what it was about her that had so ferociously attracted his attention, but Ken was instantly captivated.
-Perhaps it was the way she moved, a perfect fusion of sass and grace; perhaps it was the confidence she exuded, and the simple way she embraced people's wide-eyed, open-mouthed stares of admiration and fear; perhaps it was the hint of corset, cinching her full figure into a perfect hourglass, showing through her light-weight flowing white cotton dress, or the fishnet stockings covering her long shapely legs; perhaps it was the six-inch red patent leather stiletto heels she wore, which exaggerated the swaying of her ample hips as she glided through the lunchtime throng of the Rockefeller Center; perhaps it was the way her breasts seemed to defy gravity, and form the deep, inviting valley that lay between them; or perhaps it was the now familiar way that time slowed to a standstill, and Ken felt completely out of control, yet simultaneously excited and peaceful.
+Reflecting on this initial sighting, it was difficult for Ken to put a finger on exactly what it was about her that had so ferociously attracted his attention, but Ken was instantly captivated.
+Perhaps it was the way she moved, a perfect fusion of sass and grace; perhaps it was the confidence she exuded, and the simple way she embraced people's wide-eyed, open-mouthed stares of admiration and fear; perhaps it was the hint of corset, cinching her full figure into a perfect hourglass, showing through her light-weight flowing white cotton dress; perhaps it was the fishnet stockings covering her long shapely legs; perhaps it was the six-inch red patent leather stiletto heels she wore, which exaggerated the swaying of her ample hips as she glided through the lunchtime throng of the Rockefeller Center; perhaps it was the way her breasts seemed to defy gravity, and form the deep, inviting valley that lay between them; or perhaps it was the now familiar way that time slowed to a standstill, and Ken felt completely out of control yet simultaneously excited and peaceful.

-“Oh, my GOD!!”
+“Oh, my God!!”

 Ken was devastated.
 His body slumped, and he dropped, defeated, to the bench.

-Ken pushed his way through the roiling crowd, bumping clumsily into commuters in his haste, knocking into businessmen and a woman pushing a stroller, spilling cups of coffee, and apologizing cursorily over his shoulder as he ran wildly after the vision in red stilettos.
+Ken pushed his way through the roiling crowd, bumping clumsily into commuters in his haste, knocking into businessmen and a woman pushing a stroller, spilling cups of coffee, apologizing cursorily over his shoulder as he ran wildly after the vision in red stilettos.
 Where is she?
 Please, please, please let me find her.
 Who the hell is she?

-As Ken ran out onto the wide sidewalk of 6th Avenue, he swiveled his head from side to side, desperately trying to determine which direction she’d taken.
+As Ken ran out onto the wide sidewalk of 6th Avenue he swiveled his head from side to side, desperately trying to determine which direction she’d taken.
 To his left a cab pulled away from the curb, and as it passed where he stood Ken caught a glimpse of the stockinged legs he was pursuing so feverishly.
-He ran into the street and chased after the cab, but the flow of traffic was in the taxi's favor, and it pulled away from him as it wove its way through the up-town flowing river of vehicles.
+He ran into the street and chased after the cab, but the flow of traffic was in the taxi's favor, and it pulled away from him as it wove its way through the uptown flowing river of vehicles.

 Ken stopped running, turned, and standing in the middle of the busy avenue, started trying to flag down a cab.
 He narrowly avoided being run down by several cars, each honking their horns aggressively to let him know that he was in danger of serious injury if he persisted with this ridiculous course of action.
-As he dived into the back seat of the first free taxi who reluctantly stopped for him, Ken shouted loudly for the driver to, "follow that cab."
-The jaded New Eden cabbie casually leaned his elbow onto the seat back, turned slowly to look Ken up and down, laconically thumbed his nose at Ken, then aggressively jerked his thumb toward the curb, making it quite clear that he was not going to be a part this particular car-chase fantasy.
+As he dived into the back seat of the first free taxi who reluctantly stopped for him, Ken shouted for the driver to "follow that cab."
+The jaded New Eden cabbie casually leaned his elbow onto the seat back, turned slowly to look Ken up and down, laconically thumbed his nose at Ken, then aggressively jerked his thumb toward the curb, making it quite clear that he was not going to be a part this car-chase fantasy.

 Ken was gutted.
 He stood motionless on the sidewalk, pedestrians flowing around him like salmon migrating up-stream.
 He gazed despairingly in the direction of Central Park and his lost femme fatale.
 He started walking, distractedly, in a northward direction, finding no reason to be anywhere else at that moment.
-Life suddenly felt quite empty, and meaningless.
+Life suddenly felt empty and meaningless.